baichenjing/gender/readme.md

 * Google

   We extract features from the first Google search page of the scholar, with which we train a SVM classifer for prediction.
 A pre-trained model is provided in classifier/model_page.pk as a pickle file.
+Find more details in our paper: [Web User Profiling Using Data Redundancy](http://keg.cs.tsinghua.edu.cn/jietang/publications/ASONAM16-Gu-et-al-web-user-profiling.pdf)

 * Name